-Susan Inman was our guest on the HealthyPlace Mental Health TV Show on March 30, 2010.
-Her daughter suffered from severe psychosis and was later diagnosed with Schizoaffective Disorder.
-Susan discusses the toll Molly’s severe mental illness took on her and her family, finding the right treatment for psychosis, and the tools she used to save her daughter’s sanity as well as manage her own.
-You can watch the interview “on-demand.”
+Susan Inman's daughter suffered from severe psychosis and was later diagnosed with schizoaffective disorder.
+Susan discusses the toll Molly's severe mental illness took on her and her family, finding the right treatment for psychosis, and the tools she used to save her daughter's sanity as well as manage her own.

 I am a 60 year old mother of two daughters.
 I have been a secondary school teacher of English and drama for almost twenty years.
 (BA Swarthmore College, MA UCLA)